Code-Institute-Submissions/interactive-frontend-4/README.md

 To be able to shoot the zombies, I had to trigger an event on the "bullet" or `zombomb` in this case, to solve this, I decided to translate this `<div id="zombomb">` on Y coordinates and another `function` to call it back to the original position.
 This was achieved with `animate` and the call back function to reset the animation.

 ### Collision as your weapon
-Now it's time to kill some birds, I understand that if I'm making the 2 components to collide for that we need to creat the 2D axils
+Now it's time to kill some birds, I understand that if I'm making the 2 components to collide for that we need to creat the 2D axis.

 ### UX Design